Antonin

 Dvorak (Antonín Leopold Dvořák) is another of the many composers who played the viola.

-viola and you'll see some example of Dvorak's use of the viola in his
+viola and you'll see some examples of Dvorak's use of the viola in his

 music.